mzandi21/js-diagram-chart/README.md

 # AntuaneChart

-  It is a simple prototype diagram chart based on hierarchy , made in javascript using CANVAS / HTML5
+  It is a simple diagram chart based on hierarchy Javascript / Html5 / Canvas

 ## How to use